saikumar7893/FlightBooking_MiniProject/README.md

 Verify the Contact Details, Passenger Details and Baggage information

-Overview
+OVERVIEW:
 This repository contains an automated testing framework designed for the travel booking platform using Java and Selenium.
 The framework aims to provide a scalable, maintainable, and platform-independent solution for testing flight search, selection, and booking processes.

-Prerequisites
+PREREQUISITES:
 Before running the tests, ensure you have the following installed:

-Java Development Kit (JDK)
+Java Development Kit (JDK),
-Maven
+Maven,
-Selenium
+Selenium,
-TestNG
+TestNG,
 Chrome Browser

-Requirements:
+REQUIREMENTS:
 Utilize Java and Selenium for automation.
 Ensure tests run and pass on the Chrome browser.
 Design a scalable and maintainable automation framework.